elves/elvish/README.md

     [these steps](https://github.com/golang/go/wiki/SettingGOPATH) to set
     `GOPATH`, and Elvish will be installed to `$GOPATH/bin` instead.

+## Running (and Debugging) Elvish

+Usage: `elvish` \[_options_\] \[_script_\]

+TODO: Document the behavior of interactive, versus, non-interactive shells once https://github.com/elves/elvish/issues/661 is fixed.
+Specifically, doing something like `elvish < x.elv` attempts to instantiate an interactive shell which causes numerous problems since stdin is not a TTY.

+See the `-trace` CLI option for how to gain insight into what elvish is doing.
+Use `-trace=cmd` if you are looking for the equivalent of `set -o xtrace` or `set -x` in shells like bash and ksh.

+You can send a `SIGUSR1` signal (on UNIX like systems) to a running `elvish` binary to cause it to write backtraces of each goroutine to stderr.
+For example, `kill -USR1 $pid`.

+### Command Line Options

+-   `-bin`: Path to the `elvish` binary.
+Do not use.

+-   `-buildinfo`: Output information about how `elvish` was built then quit.
+See also `-json` and `-version`.

+-   `-c` _string_: Treat the _string_ argument as Elvish code to execute.
+    Additional arguments are bundled into the `$argv` variable.

+-   `-compileonly`: Compile the Elvish program without risking any side-effects from executing the program.
+This is useful to identify problems with an Elvish program that can be detected at compile time.
+See also `-json`.

+-   `-daemon`: Run the daemon instead of a shell.
+Do not use.

+-   `-db` _/path/to/db_: Path to the interactive database.
+Do not use.

+-   `-deprecation-level` _n_: Show warnings for all features deprecated as of version 0._n_; e.g., 0.15.
+The default value depends on the specific `elvish` version you are running.

+-   `-json`: Output the information from the `-buildinfo` and `-compileonly` options in JSON format.

+-   `-norc`: Don't read the _\$HOME/.elvish/rc.elv_ script.
+This is only meaningful for interactive shells.

+-   `-port` _n_: The TCP/IP port number of the web backend (default:: 3171).
+Do not use.

+-   `-sock` _/path/to/daemon_socket_: Path to the UNIX domain socket used by, or to communicate with, the daemon.
+Do not use.

+-   `-trace` _options_: Enable tracing `elvish` behavior.
+Options can be separated by commas and/or spaces; e.g., "all,utc" and "all utc" are both acceptable.
+Each trace message belongs to a specific class.
+By default each trace message includes a timestamp that is the fractional seconds since the previous message of the same class was output.
+You can switch to absolute timestamps in the local or UTC timezone by including the `local` or `utc` option respectively.

+    -   `all`: Enable all message classes.
+See below for the specific clases that can be enabled individually.

+    -   `file=`_/a/path_: Write the trace output to _/a/path_.
+The path can be a TTY device; i.e., another terminal window.
+The default is stderr.

+    -   `local`: Output trace messages prefaced by an absolute timestamp in the local timezone rather than a timestamp relative to the prior message with the same class.

+    -   `nframes=`_n_: The number of Go backtrace frames to include in trace messages that don't specify an explicit number of frames.

+    -   `utc`: Output trace messages prefaced by an absolute timestamp in the UTC timezone rather than a timestamp relative to the prior message with the same class.

+    -   Message classes that can be enabled individually:

+        -   `adhoc`: Enable ad-hoc messages.

+        -   `cmd`: Enable messages about the execution of Elvish statements.
+            This is analogous to the `set -x` (or `set -o xtrace`) feature found in POSIX shells like bash and ksh.

+        -   `daemon`: Enable messages related to interacting with the daemon.

+        -   `eval`: Enable messages related to compiling Elvish programs.

+        -   `shell`: Enable messages related to the behavior of the shell.
+At the moment this only includes information about signals.

+        -   `store`: Enable messages related to interacting with the interactive data store.

+        -   `terminal`: Enable messages related to interacting with the terminal.

+-   `-version`: Output the `elvish` version then quit.
+See also `-buildinfo`.

+-   `-web`: Run the web server rather than a shell.
+Do not use.

 ## Contributing to Elvish

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more notes for contributors.